-: Reader in the History of Public Health and Principal Investigator, ‘Health Systems in History’
+: Professor of the History of Public Health and Principal Investigator, ‘Health Systems in History’

 I hold a BA in History from the University of Essex, and a PGCE (History) and PhD (Social History) from the University of Bristol.
 After a lectureship at Bristol I moved to a research post with the University of Portsmouth health geography group, working on the database of British Voluntary Hospitals, 1890-1948.
 This was followed by a lectureship in history at the University of Wolverhampton.
 I joined the School in September 2003, with a Wellcome Trust University Award.